 Background and rationale

 Nutrition-related non-communicable diseases (NCDs) including obesity, heart disease, stroke, cancer and diabetes, represent the leading causes of death and disability worldwide with the greatest prevalence in low and middle-income countries where nearly 80% of NCD deaths occur.
 The burden of death and disease from NCDs is greater than that for communicable or infectious diseases in every region except Africa, where NCD rates are rapidly rising.
 The impact of these chronic diseases is now considered such a threat to global health that a UN High-Level Meeting was held in 2011 to address their prevention and control.
 The increasing prevalence of NCDs in even the poorest regions of the world has potentially enormous consequences for development.
 However, the linkages between NCDs and poverty and constraints to development are not universally well-recognised, and it is important that a clearer case be made to mobilize more widespread attention from the development community.

 Although the predominant response of public agencies to tackle the NCD problem has been based on therapeutic approaches, there is increasing recognition of the need for a preventative approach based on food-based strategies, ie., improving diets to reduce the burden of NCDs.
 However, almost all the available experience in this regard comes from the developed world.
 These lessons, typically based on food sector regulation and engagement with consumers, do not transfer easily to the developing world.
 The research world is starting to think about upstream solutions, such as structuring agricultural policy to incentivise the production of healthier crop mixes, or governing value chains to produce better nutritional outcomes.

-This workshop in London will bring together health, food systems, development, policy and agriculture researchers to explore the latest thinking on these issues, with the objectives of:
+This workshop in London brought together health, food systems, development, policy and agriculture researchers to explore the latest thinking on these issues, with the objectives of: